natcap/invest.users-guide/source/croppollination.rst

 - **Land Cover Biophysical Table** (required).
 A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map. *All LULC classes in the Land Cover raster MUST have corresponding values in this table.* Data needed are relative indices (0-1).
 Data can be summarized from field surveys, or obtained by expert assessment if field data is unavailable.
 Each row is a land use/land cover class and columns must be named and defined as follows:

- * *LULC*: Land use/land cover class code.
-LULC codes match the 'values' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.
+ * *lucode*: Land use/land cover class code.
+LULC codes must match the 'value' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.

  * *nesting_[SUBSTRATE]_availability_index*: Relative index of the availability of the given nesting type within each LULC type, on a floating point scale of 0-1.
 The *SUBSTRATE* name must exactly match a substrate given in the Guild Table.

  * *floral_resources_[SEASON]_index*: Relative abundance (floating point value 0-1) of flowers in each LULC class for the given season.
 There are two aspects to consider when estimating the relative floral abundance of each LULC class: % floral abundance or % floral coverage, as well as the duration of flowering during each season.
 For example, a land cover type comprised 100% of a mass flowering crop that flowers the entire season with an abundance cover of 80% would be given a suitability value of 0.80.
 A land cover type that flowers only half of the season at 80% floral coverage would be given a floral suitability value of 0.40.
 The *SEASON* name must exactly match a season given in the Guild Table.

- *Example*:

 .. csv-table:: **Example Biophysical Table**
        :file: ./croppollination_images/landcover_biophysical_table_sample.csv